Lady of the Locket

 These purchases were also noted in The Evening Post, 13 May 1885, p.2

 I now had evidence that JC Williamson owned the score of The Lady of the Locket, but there was still no record of the company ever performing it on stage.
-Even though The Lady of the Locket may not have produced, by Williamson, the score would be one of the many items acquired as part of this purchase.
+Even though The Lady of the Locket may not have been produced by Williamson, the score would be one of the many items acquired as part of this purchase.
 It is unlikely to be Henry Bracy's copy.

 Inevitably, my search became sidetracked as I followed Henry Bracy’s career.
 He left a widow, Clara Bracy (née Thompson), but she was in Hollywood making movies at the time of his death.
 She apparently became more celebrated than her husband.
 They also had two actor sons.
 However the question regarding any performances and acquisition of the score for The Lady of the Locket was already answered so, reluctantly, I stopped following the trail.